A rate of convergence of Physics Informed Neural Networks for the linear second order elliptic PDEs: Conclusion

 \section{Conclusion}

 This paper provided an analysis of convergence rate for PINNs.
-Specifically, our study shed light on how to set depth and width of networks to achieve the desired convergence rate in terms of number of training samples.
+Our results give a way about how to set depth and width of networks to achieve the desired convergence rate in terms of number of training samples.
 The estimation on the approximation error of deep $\mathrm{ReLU}^{3}$ network is established in $C^2$ norms.
 The statistical error can be derived technically by the Rademacher complexity of the non-Lipschitz composition with $\mathrm{ReLU}^{3}$ network.

-There are several interesting further research directions.
-First, it is interesting to extend the current analysis for general second order equations with Neumann or Robin boundary conditions.
-Second, while we have considered only the forward problems, the error estimate can be extended to using PINNs to solve optimal control problems and inverse problems.
+It is interesting to extend the current analysis of PINNs to PDEs with other boundary conditions or the optimal control (inverse) problems.